Cgilzene/GamesProject/GameIdeas.md

 As with any project difficulties will arise here are a few challenges id faced:
 •	Assigning each individual image a number that correlated to the eyes on the image.
 •	Solution: Using the tag element in the WPF to keep track of the images.
-•	Adding the values from different buttons using the same Onclick event handler
+•	Adding the values from different buttons using the same Onclick event handler.
-•	Solution: Making the variable public and when a number is pressed updating the variable
+•	Solution: Making the variable public and when a number is pressed updating the variable.

 Improvements to be made:
-Creating a slightly more up to date user interface Adding another window to view the high scores
+Creating a slightly more up to date user interface, Adding another window to view the high scores,
-Create more input fields to add more specific user data Find a more efficient way of adding images to buttons Using more appropriate images
+Create more input fields to add more specific user data, Find a more efficient way of adding images to buttons, Using more appropriate images,
-Create a start up screen explaining the functions of the game
+Create a start up screen explaining the functions of the game,

 Game 1: